 Muslim Link will also encourage the submission of opinion pieces that reflect the diversity of perspectives and experiences within the community.
 Opinion pieces solely reflect the opinions’ of the author(s).

 Muslim Link will promote itself through various civic, cultural and religious events in order to attract a wide variety of potential readers, writers and volunteers.

 Social media also plays a critical role in ensuring that the Muslim Link brand becomes a known entity among various communities.
 This will lead to greater interest from diverse groups.
 There will be a special emphasis placed on ensuring the website is promoted by individuals on social media who represent various diverse communities.

 Examples of events/ organizations to assist in the promotion of stories:

-Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic is something Muslim Link would be interested in publishing.
+Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic, approach, and tone is something Muslim Link would be interested in publishing.

 Muslim Link reserves the right to reject submissions on the following basis:

-Muslim Link contributors will be encouraged to write with both diverse Muslim communities, as well as other faith communities in the Ottawa-Gatineau region, in mind.
-All writing must reflect a respect for other faith communities as well as those who do not identify with a particular religion, as this diversity is part of our city.
+Muslim Link contributors will be encouraged to write with both diverse Muslim communities, as well as other faith communities in Canada, in mind.
+All writing must reflect a respect for other faith communities as well as those who do not identify with a particular religion, as this diversity is part of our country.

 Muslim Link will not publish any material that is considered hateful to any group or individual protected under the Canadian Charter of Rights and Freedoms.